mamirjamali/Author-Posts-Table/readme.txt

 == Description ==

-Gutenberg block to show posts created for the current user with Delete/Edit/Like features.
+Gutenberg block to show posts created for the current user with Delete/Edit features.

-The will be shown from every post type that admin selects and depend on admin choice the user can edit and delete it's post The block will also add a like feature to the determined post type
+The block will show every posts of post  post-type and depend on admin choice the user can edit and delete it's post

+![Admin Side] (images/apt-editor-side.png)